Remote Patient Monitoring

 Identify patient needs

-Acute care patients will need only short-term use, so you can identify them by stages.
+Acute care patients will only need short-term use, so you can identify them by stages.
 For example, if surgery is required, you could group them into pre-surgery, post-surgery, and postoperative care.
 Make sure to include discharge patients who will require rehab in order to avoid readmission.

 Determine goals for all stakeholders